More Information On Ear Infections In Dogs And Cats – Otitis Externa & How To Treat Them

 Why Are Dogs So Susceptible To Ear Infections?

 There are four common reasons why pets have frequent bouts of otitis – considerably more than cats do.
 The first three are due to how we have bred ear-shape over the years that dogs have become man’s best friend.
+Another common problem that often leads to ear issues is allergic skin disease.
+Ear canals are subject to that same itchiness and inflammation brought on by allergies.

 1. Floppy Ears